JOIN NOW for exclusive pricing & express shipping

 Key Takeaways

-• Confirm the target is submental fat, not a different cause of neck fullness.
+• Confirm the target is localized submental fat.

-• Assess neck anatomy, prior procedures, asymmetry, and skin tone before mapping.
+• Assess anatomy, asymmetry, prior procedures, and skin tone.

-• Counsel clearly on swelling, bruising, numbness, and gradual visible change.
+• Counsel on swelling, bruising, numbness, and gradual change.

-• Document source records, photos, consent, storage, and follow-up triggers.
+• Document consent, photos, source records, storage, and follow-up triggers.

 Belkyra and KYBELLA naming

-For planning discussions, it helps to explain the naming clearly.
 KYBELLA is the better-known US brand name, while Belkyra is used in Canada and some other markets.
-Cross-border marketing and patient web research can blur that distinction.
-The practical solution is simple: anchor every consultation to the local label, the exact product on hand, and the anatomy in front of you.
+Cross-border marketing can blur that distinction for patients and staff.
+The safest approach is to anchor consultation language to the local label, the exact product in stock, and the anatomy being assessed.

-Why it matters: Under-chin fullness has several causes, and only one of them is injectable fat reduction.
+Why it matters: Under-chin fullness has several causes, and only one is injectable fat reduction.

-Mapping should reflect the actual fat pattern, not a copied template.
-Some patients have a tight central pocket.
-Others have more lateral submental fullness, asymmetry, or an early jowl contribution that can trick the eye.
-Conservative planning is often wiser than trying to chase every contour line in the first session.
-When the borders are ambiguous, central-first planning and reassessment after response can be more predictable than aggressive lateral expansion.
+Belkyra injection mapping should follow the patient’s actual fat pattern, not a copied template.
+Some patients have a compact central pocket.
+Others have lateral fullness or early jowl contribution that can mislead the eye.
+Conservative central-first planning may be more appropriate than aggressive lateral expansion when borders are unclear.

 What to document before the first session

-• Baseline views: frontal, oblique, and profile photos in consistent lighting.
+• Baseline views: frontal, oblique, and profile photos.

-• Tissue quality: skin tone, chin projection, platysmal bands, and jowl contribution.
+• Tissue quality: skin tone, laxity, bands, and jowls.

-• History points: prior neck procedures, scarring, devices, fillers, and swallowing symptoms.
+• History points: surgery, scars, devices, fillers, and dysphagia.

-• Consent notes: staged course, visible swelling, nerve-related risks, and follow-up plan.
+• Consent notes: staged care, swelling, numbness, and nerve-related risks.

-Those factors include the volume and distribution of submental fat, skin behavior after fat reduction, baseline asymmetry, and how closely the patient’s desired jawline matches what injectable fat reduction can deliver.
-A small, firm fat pad with decent skin recoil is a different planning problem from a heavier neck with skin laxity and mandibular blur.
-The latter may still improve, but the counseling has to be stricter.
+Those factors include fat volume, central versus lateral distribution, baseline asymmetry, skin recoil, and the patient’s desired jawline definition.
+A small, localized fat pad with firm skin is a different planning problem from a heavier neck with skin laxity and mandibular blur.
+The second patient may still improve, but counseling should be more guarded.

 Clinic workflow checklist

-• Verify indication: confirm submental fat is the main target.
+• Verify indication: confirm submental fat is the target.

-• Record neck history: note scars, surgery, devices, and dysphagia.
+• Record history: note procedures, scars, and swallowing symptoms.

 • Trace inventory: log lot, expiry, and distributor details.

-• Follow storage rules: use current labeling for handling requirements.
+• Follow handling rules: use the current product label.

-• Set review points: define normal recovery and escalation triggers.
+• Set review points: define routine recovery and escalation triggers.

 Authoritative Sources